ParkvilleData/MetaGenePipe/paper.md

 # Use in Metagenomic Research

 Earlier versions of MetaGenePipe have been used previously in publications [@Arden2017-as].
-The current version of the pipeline was used to

-analyze more than 700 environmental metagenomic datasets which will be published at the Melbourne Metagenomic Archive (MMA).

 # Acknowledgements